Charles G. Johnson

 Charles Gus Johnson (October 12, 1880 – October 14, 1957) was a Swedish-American politician who served as California state treasurer from 1923 to 1956.

 Early life

 Johnson was born on October 12, 1880, in Sweden.

 Career

 From 1913 to 1921, Johnson served as California State Superintendent of Weights and Measures.
 Elected as California state treasurer in 1923, he was the longest-serving state treasurer.
-Johnson was forced to resign on October 31, 1956, after stories began to emerge over him funneling state funds into personal loans.
+Johnson was forced to resign on October 31, 1956, after stories, which were started by A. Ronald Button who assumed the position of Treasurer after Johnson, alleging that Johnson was funnelling state funds into personal loans; none of which was proving.
 He was a member of the California Republican Party.

 Personal life

 Johnson has three children: Virginia L. Johnson, Claire Fitzgerald, and George W. Johnson.
-Johnston died on October 14, 1957, in Sacramento, California at age 77.
+Johnston died on October 14, 1957, in Sacramento, California, at age 77.